 Our regular ABS grants support any projects by members that promote the conservation and knowledge of bats in Australasia.

 Three grants of $1,500 awarded once a year (spring)

 Members must submit an application proposal outlining the project’s objectives, methodology, timeline, budget details and contribution to the conservation and/or knowledge of bats in Australasia.

-Application round opens once a year September/October.
+Application round opens once a year between September and November.